ad6025b/survey_sdk/CONTRIBUTING.md

-# How to Contribute to What-the-Flutter Survey SDK Repository
+# How to Contribute to What-the-Flutter Activity SDK Repository

-We welcome contributions from the community and appreciate your interest in making What-the-Flutter Survey SDK even better.
+We welcome contributions from the community and appreciate your interest in making What-the-Flutter Activity SDK even better.
 To help us facilitate the contribution process, please review the following guidelines.

 ## How to Contribute